 Each time there’s a change in your situation that will have an impact on your finances, be sure to look at how your budget can accommodate this.

-Find out more: balancing your budget - this guide suggests how you can change your spending habits for the better
+Find out more: balancing your budget - how to improve your spending habits